 Most functional medicine practitioners believe it is a good thing to use with their patients, and IFM’s “Recommended Interventions” for COVID-19 suggest that adults take 5,000 IU orally per day.

-But Hanaway points out that “the conventional scientific community has not agreed that having normal values of vitamin D is associated with helping to support the IS.
+But Hanaway points out that “the conventional scientific community has not agreed that having normal values of vitamin D is associated with helping to support the immune system.
 This is something that continues to be discussed.”

 IFM as an educational organization does not take official positions on political matters, and will not be issuing an official statement on the Grothman resolution, though the group supports it in principle.